cyberkoi/data-science/README-final-proposal.md

 - Exploratory Data Analysis: Descriptive statistics and visualisations
 - Data story and further analysis
 - Lastly, final result covering requirements listed in the deliverables below

+(Learn more about NLP.
+Learn how to R and find words that seemingly indicate helpfulness and words that indicate uselessness)

 ### What are your deliverables?
 1. **Code** for the project documented on github.